A Robust Framework for Graph-based Two-Sample Tests Using Weights: Graph-based Testing Framework

 \subsection{Our Contribution}

 When the size or density of hubs is large, existing graph-based tests can suffer from limited power and unstable performance.
-That said, it can be tricky to identify every single hub that may cause problems.
-Instead of identifying `influential' hubs, which can be data or application-specific, we propose new test statistics that are useful even in the presence of hubs.
+We propose new test statistics that are useful even in the presence of hubs.
 Specifically, we propose to apply appropriate weights to the test statistics that will dampen the effect of hubs while still retaining crucial similarity information.
-We show that these weights can improve power and resolve the variance boosting problem in the presence of hubs.
-We provide recommendations for weights as functions of node degrees and demonstrate that these work well in a range of scenarios.
-The limiting null distribution of these new robust test statistics are derived under mild conditions on the weights.
+We show that these weights can improve power and resolve the variance boosting problem in the presence of problematic graph structures.
+We provide recommendations for weights as a function of node degrees and demonstrate that these work well in a range of scenarios.
+The limiting null distribution of these new robust test statistics is derived under mild conditions on the weights, and we show that the limiting distribution is quite accurate for finite sample sizes.
+Unless stated otherwise, we use the 5-MST constructed from $L_2$ distances of the pooled observations as the similarity graph in simulations.
+The robust edge-count tests can be implemented using the R package `rgTest'.
+Code for simulations and our application is available at \url{https://github.com/stat-yb/robustEtest.git}.